 Now Hillhouse’s library is working fine.
 But Staton is no longer working there.

 Staton learned two weeks ago that he was one of the 14 library media specialists whose positions were being eliminated.
-Eight were reassigned to teaching jobs, but six received lay-off notices.
+Eight were reassigned to classroom teaching jobs, but six received lay-off notices.

 Yet even among those being called back, several of the laid-off employees decried the late notice that has left them scrambling to find a job next year.